 Riverton is a very small borough located in the state of New Jersey.
-With a population of 2,748 people and six constituent neighborhoods, Riverton is the 396th largest community in New Jersey.
-Riverton has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 2,758 people and six constituent neighborhoods, Riverton is the 393rd largest community in New Jersey.
+Much of the housing stock in Riverton was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Also of interest is that Riverton has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 16.28% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.